 Have I peaked your interest?
 Because I’m so down with THAT description.

-Let’s start with the backbone of the recipe – homemade sourdough bread.
-It makes thebest bread pudding.
 Why?
 Because of its structure.
 It will soften and absorb the custard without turning soggy.
 Leaving the crust on the cubes also ensures a contrasting texture to the cushion of the bread.
 It’s the perfect way to use up a loaf that you just didn’t finish while it was at peak freshness.

 For this recipe, I used a Tommy Atkins mango, which has a citrusy, tropical aroma.
 It’s tart and sweet, with a firm flesh.
 A dark red blush often covers much of the fruit with green and orange-yellow accents.
 But you can use any variety of mango and it would be just as delicious, because thanks to staggered growing seasons, mangos are available fresh year-round!